HIGHLIGHTS OF PRESCRIBING INFORMATION

 Vascular disorders: Infrequent: hypotension

-Discontinuation-Emergent Adverse Events Occurring at an Incidence of 5% or More Among Patients Treated with XANAX XR
+Discontinuation-Emergent Adverse Reactions Occurring at an Incidence of 5% or More Among Patients Treated with XANAX XR

-The following table shows the incidence of discontinuation-emergent adverse events that occurred during short-term, placebo-controlled trials in 5% or more of patients treated with XANAX XR where the incidence in patients treated with XANAX XR was two times greater than the incidence in placebo-treated patients.
+Table 3 shows the incidence of discontinuation-emergent adverse reactions that occurred during short-term, placebo-controlled trials in 5% or more of patients treated with XANAX XR where the incidence in patients treated with XANAX XR was 2 times greater than the incidence in placebo-treated patients.

 |Nervous system disorders|